 New Hampshire Humanities’ most accessible and far-reaching program is our speakers bureau, Humanities to Go.
-It enables nonprofit organizations and community groups to offer free, high-quality cultural programs to the public at minimal cost to the host.
-Each year 500 Humanities to Go programs get 12,500-plus NH residents together in more than 165 local community settings to learn together on topics that challenge one’s understanding of the past and expand one’s perspectives.
+Through Humanities to Go, nonprofit organizations and community groups can offer free, high-quality cultural programs to the public at minimal cost to the host.
+Each year 500 Humanities to Go programs get 12,500-plus NH residents together in more than 165 local community settings to learn together on topics that challenge our understanding of the past and expand our perspectives.

 Humanities to Go presenters include faculty members at our state’s colleges and universities as well as spot-on performers of living history, engaging teachers, and dynamic community-based scholars.
 Each has translated in-depth knowledge about a topic into a single, compelling presentation with built-in time for questions and discussion.
 Our presenters are an important part of the intellectual capital of our state.
 You are, too!

 Our catalog features more than 160 programs available to community groups throughout New Hampshire.
 At this time we are accepting applications for programs scheduled through December 2019.
 Learn more about where to explore humanities programs near you and how to bring a humanities program to your community.
 Click the graphic at right for a NEW, recently-updated listing of programs.

 For information about the "Open Questions" programs that are part of Humanities to Go, click HERE.